hipponot/saga-soa/apps/examples/trpc-api/docs/CURL-CHEATSHEET.md

 ## Notes

-- The API uses tRPC's HTTP transport format
+- **Queries use GET requests** to the `/trpc` endpoint
-- All requests are POST requests to the `/trpc` endpoint
+- **Mutations use POST requests** with JSON body to the `/trpc` endpoint
-- Query methods use `"method":"query"`
-- Mutation methods use `"method":"mutation"`
-- Input parameters are passed in the `params.input` object
+- Input parameters for GET queries are passed as URL-encoded JSON in the query string
 - The server runs on port 5000 by default
 - Use `jq` for pretty-printing JSON responses: `curl ... | jq`
 - **Note:** tRPC HTTP transport is complex.
 For easier testing, use the tRPC client or the provided test script